ixanza/tranquility/Modified Gameplay.md

 ## Modified and Expanded Quests

 - [Andrealphus' Harder Quests](https://www.nexusmods.com/skyrimspecialedition/mods/27939?) makes a few of the vanilla quests and requirements harder by increasing the requirement or changing the conditions.
 The quests that are affected in Tranquility are the Temple of Mara and Bloodkin Questlines.
-- [Enhanced Skyrim Factions - The Companions Guild](https://www.nexusmods.com/skyrim/mods/22650) overhauls the Companions Questline by adding level and skill requirements for progressing through the ranks.
+- [Enhanced Skyrim Factions - The Companions Guild](https://www.nexusmods.com/skyrim/mods/22650) overhauls the Companions questline by adding level and skill requirements for progressing through the ranks.
 It also adds new, unvoiced dialogue as well as AI behaviour changes such as questgivers waiting for you outside of Jorrvaskr for your return.
 - [Missives](https://www.nexusmods.com/skyrimspecialedition/mods/17576) adds a large number of localised quests through Missive Boards which you can find in cities.
 - [Radiant Requirements](https://www.nexusmods.com/skyrimspecialedition/mods/45427?) modifies the level requirements for each type of radiant quest.
 You will no longer be asked to clear out a vampire den or a giant's camp at level 1.
 These will only be assigned at higher levels.
 - [Save The Icerunner](https://www.nexusmods.com/skyrimspecialedition/mods/34681) adds a few alternative paths to the Lights out quest, giving you more options such as reporting Jaree-Ra.